Apple’s New Games App: Essential Features and Takeaways for Developers

-A comprehensive guide to address common app store issues like account associations, 4.3 design rejections, and deceptive content policy violations on iOS and Google Play in UK.
+A comprehensive guide to addressing common App Store issues, such as account associations, 4.3 design rejections, and breaches of the deceptive content policy on iOS and Google Play.

-Navigating the app submission process can be a daunting task for developers, with challenges like policy rejections, account suspensions, and app removals frequently arising on the iOS App Store and Google Play.
+Navigating the app submission process can be an intimidating task for developers, with challenges such as policy rejections, account suspensions, and app removals frequently arising on the iOS App Store and Google Play.

-This FAQ-based guide aims to simplify these hurdles by addressing common issues—such as account association risks, iOS 4.3 rejections, and Google Play’s deceptive behavior policies—while providing actionable solutions to help you secure approval for your app.
+This FAQ-style guide seeks to simplify these obstacles by addressing common issues—such as account association risks, iOS 4.3 rejections, and Google Play’s misleading behaviour policies—while providing practical solutions to help you obtain approval for your app.

-Account association is a frequent trigger for suspensions and often occurs due to reused registration data, such as emails, payment credentials, or phone numbers across multiple accounts.
-It can also stem from overlapping IP addresses or devices during account setup, as well as similarities in app code, SDKs, interfaces, or legal entities—like shared D-U-N-S numbers on Google Play.
+Account association frequently triggers suspensions and usually arises from reused registration data, such as email addresses, payment credentials, or phone numbers across multiple accounts.
+It may also result from overlapping IP addresses or devices during account setup, as well as similarities in app code, SDKs, interfaces, or legal entities—such as shared D-U-N-S numbers on Google Play.

 Preventative measures include: